-The basic idea underlying the RWI is that the ubiquity of mobile devices and proliferation of wireless networks will allow everyone permanent access to the Internet at all times and all places.
-The increased computational power of these devices has the potential to empower people to generate their own applications for innovative social and cognitive activities in any situation and anywhere.
-This wireless connection is not limited to user devices, almost any artefact from clothing to buildings can be connected and collaborate as a NED.
+The basic idea underlying the Real World Internet (RWI) is that the ubiquity of mobile devices and proliferation of wireless networks will allow everyone permanent access to the Internet anytime anywhere.
+This wireless connection is not limited to user devices, almost any artefact from clothing to buildings can be connected and collaborate.
 Furthermore new sensor technologies and wireless sensor networks provide environmental intelligence and the capability to sense, reason and actuate.
-This leads to the exciting vision of the interconnection of artefacts embedded in our real environment, forming a society of "intelligent things" and "smart spaces".
+This leads to the vision of the interconnection of artefacts embedded in our real environment, forming a society of "intelligent things" and "smart spaces".

 Among the research areas in this topic, the idea of networked knowledge and context is emerging.
 The level of detailed information will increase beyond any previously imaginable levels.
 Raw data generated by the trillions of sensors is just the beginning - this information is composable.
 Processors and services can aggregate and fuse this information to provide higher level contextual information, forming complex control loops or delivering real-time streams of accurate real world information for post processing or statistical information.
 What are the mechanisms that we need to filter and search this knowledge?
 What will be the traffic patterns that we have to deal with in addition to the commonly seen data traffic (email, web-browsing, IPTV) on the Internet and will the collective use of the Real World Internet impact these services?
 How can this data be modeled and represented?
 How can we compose new context information on the fly?

-Some of the most relevant publications in this area are:
+Some of the most relevant publications in this area are (to be completed soon):